VisualOverload: Probing Visual Understanding of VLMs in Really Dense Scenes: Related Work

-Despite these advancements, many VLMs still exhibit notable weaknesses in visual understanding.
-Prior work has shown that they struggle with counting \citep{Paiss_2023_ICCV}, spatial reasoning, concept binding, and dense scene understanding \citep{doveh2023dense, doveh2023teaching, huang2024conme, campbell2024understanding}, as well as detailed image classification tasks \citep{mirza2024glov, mirza2023lafter, zhang2024visually}.
-In our work, we build on these findings by introducing a benchmark of densely populated public-domain paintings, designed to probe such vulnerabilities and evaluate the capacity of VLMs to perform basic visual tasks in challenging, visually overloaded scenes.
+Despite these advancements, many VLMs still exhibit notable weaknesses in visual understanding \citep{fu2025blink,vo2025visionlanguagemodelsbiased}.
+Prior work has shown that they struggle with counting, spatial reasoning, concept binding, and dense scene understanding \citep{Paiss_2023_ICCV,yin2023lamm,xu2025lvlmhum,doveh2023dense, doveh2023teaching, huang2024conme, campbell2024understanding} and even image classification tasks \citep{mirza2024glov, mirza2023lafter, zhang2024visually}.
+In our work, we build on these findings by introducing a benchmark of densely populated public-domain paintings, designed to probe such vulnerabilities and evaluate the capacity of VLMs to perform basic visual tasks in more challenging, \textit{visually overloaded} scenes.

-\paragraph{Multi-Modal Vision Benchmarks.} The rapid progress of \vlms~has spurred a surge of benchmarks evaluating their ability to integrate vision and language across tasks such as VQA, captioning, reasoning, and instruction following.
+\paragraphx{Multi-modal vision benchmarks.} The rapid progress of \vlms~has spurred a surge of benchmarks evaluating their ability to integrate vision and language across tasks such as VQA, captioning, reasoning, and instruction following.
 Extending classic VQA datasets \citep{antol2015vqa,Goyal_2017_CVPR}, modern benchmarks vary in scope, from real-world instruction following in VisitBench \citep{visitbench2023} to conversational reasoning in LLaVA-Bench \citep{llavabench2023}, zero-shot capability assessment across 16 capabilities, including OCR and spatial reasoning in MMVet \citep{mmvet2024}, and multiple-choice probing in 12 dimensions in SeedBench \citep{seedbench2023}.
-Broader frameworks such as MM-Bench \citep{mmbench2023}, TouchStone \citep{touchstone2024}, OmniBench \citep{omnibench2025}, and MMStar \citep{mmstar2024} aim for holistic multimodal evaluation by covering a wide array of tasks and domain-specific knowledge.
-MMMU \citep{yue2024mmmu} pushes toward expert-level multimodal reasoning.
+Broader frameworks such as MM-Bench \citep{mmbench2023}, TouchStone \citep{touchstone2024}, OmniBench \citep{omnibench2025}, and MMStar \citep{mmstar2024} aim for holistic multi-modal evaluation by covering a wide array of tasks and domain-specific knowledge.
+MMMU \citep{yue2024mmmu} pushes toward expert-level multi-modal reasoning.
 As performance on most of these benchmarks seems to saturate, more carefully designed benchmarks \citep{qbench2023,huang2024conme,thrush2022winoground,hsieh2023sugarcrepe} reveal persistent weaknesses in multiple dimensions, highlighting a discrepancy between many seemingly positive benchmark results and actual visual capabilities.